webplatform/docs/Main_Page/index.md

 *[[SVG|SVG Reference & Tutorials]]
 *[[Accessibility]]

-These pages include links to references and tutorial materials.

 == Contribute to Web Platform Docs ==

 We’d love to have your help in improving Web Platform Docs.
 Even the slightest effort can have significant impact on the site; from alerting fellow developers about errors in our documentation, to fixing these errors, porting existing articles or even contributing completely new content.
 To learn more, please read our [[WPD:Getting_Started|Getting Started Guide]].